KANT-LAXMI/REACT-NOTES/JS Interview/README.md

 ### Pass by Reference

-While JavaScript is primarily a “pass by value” language, it uses a concept called “pass by reference” when dealing with objects (including arrays and functions).

 When an object is created in JavaScript, it is stored in a memory space, and the variable associated with it stores the memory address or reference where the object is stored.

 If you assign this object variable to another variable, it does not copy the object.
 Instead, it copies the reference to the object.
 Both variables now point to the same memory space, which means changes through one variable are reflected when accessing the object through the other variable.